 Need to see an example to wrap your mind around this?

-We recently created our own escape room style scavenger hunt around our headquarters.
+We recently created our own escape room-style scavenger hunt around our headquarters.
 We locked Max’s, our Marketing Manager, phone in a box and sent him on an epic search to find a key.
-Through his epic journey he had to fire a bow and arrow, talk to a robot and open what appeared to be a sealed bag of chips.
-In the end, he was re-united with his phone.
+Throughout his epic journey, he had to fire a bow and arrow, talk to a robot and open what appeared to be a sealed bag of chips.
+In the end, he was reunited with his phone.
 Watch the full video here.

 P.s.
 Don’t be intimidated by the video element or the game guide in another room, that’s not necessary at all.